-3.17.18 Ifundiv(L1, L2).
-Creates the Ldata structure (without initialization) corresponding to the quotient of the Dirichlet series $L_1$ and $L_2$ given by L1 and L2.
-Assume that $v_z(L_1) \geq v_z(L_2)$ at all complex numbers z: the construction may not create new poles, nor increase the order of existing ones.
+3.17.17 Ifundiv(L1, L2).
+Creates the Ldata structure (without initialization) corresponding to the quotient of the Dirichlet series L_1 and L_2 given by L1 and L2.
+Assume that $v_z(L_1) \ge v_z(L_2)$ at all complex numbers z: the construction may not create new poles, nor increase the order of existing ones.